01 of 07

 Later, continue west to San Francisco's Ocean Beach, and its Sutro Bath ruins to take in the sunset.
 Watching the sun dip below the Pacific from the remnants of this once-great bathhouse (which mysteriously burned down in 1966), is an unforgettable experience.Continue to 7 of 7 below.

 Day 3: Evening

 San Francisco’s buzziest neighborhood is by far the Mission.
 It's filled with exciting new restaurants and old divey bars that have somehow withstood the city's rising rents and the tests of time.
-It feels almost wrong to find yourself in this neighborhood and not try Mexican food, and you'll find some of the best Mission-style burritos (meaning 'packed-to-the-gills') at Taqueria Cancun or La Taqueria.
-For a more sit-down affair, head to Lolinda.
+It feels almost wrong to find yourself in this neighborhood and not try Mexican food, and you'll find some of the best Mission-style burritos (meaning 'packed-to-the-gills') at Taqueria Cancun and Pancho Villa.
+For a more sit-down affair that's still south of the border, opt for Lolinda.
 This Argentinian steak house is large enough to take walk-ins, but still full of delicious menu surprises (although both steak and ceviche are musts here).
-Afterward, head up to El Techo, the restaurant’s affiliate bar, for a margarita paired with beautiful rooftop views of the city.
-Looking for something a little more casual?
-Opt for The Homestead, serving up free popcorn and heavy pours.
+Afterward, head up to El Techo, the restaurant’s affiliate rooftop bar, for a margarita paired with spectacular city views.
+Looking for a casual hangout?
+The Homestead serves up free popcorn and heavy pours.

-The Make Out Room gets dance parties going with DJs spinning everything from funk to hip-hop; while Amnesia hosts live bands, including Bluegrass Mondays and Swing Jazz, every first and third Sundays.
+If music is your thing, DJs at the Make Out Room gets dance parties going with everything from funk to hip-hop; while Amnesia hosts live bands, including Bluegrass Mondays and Swing Jazz, every first and third Sundays.